rfjakob/gocryptfs/Documentation/MANPAGE.md

 not world-accessible.
 For example, `/run/user/UID/my.socket` would be suitable.

-#### -d, -debug
-Enable debug output.

 #### -dev, -nodev
 Enable (`-dev`) or disable (`-nodev`) device files in a gocryptfs mount (default: `-nodev`).
 If both are specified, `-nodev` takes precedence.
 You need root permissions to use `-dev`.

-#### -devrandom
-Use `/dev/random` for generating the master key instead of the default Go implementation.
-This is especially useful on embedded systems with Go versions prior to 1.9, which fall back to weak random data when the getrandom syscall is blocking.
-Using this option can block indefinitely when the kernel cannot harvest enough entropy.

 #### -e PATH, -exclude PATH
 Only for reverse mode: exclude relative plaintext path from the encrypted